Digestive Health Institute

 What Is a Femoral Hernia?

-A femoral hernia happens when abdominal tissue pushes through a weak spot in the femoral canal, located just below the groin crease near the upper thigh.
+A femoral hernia occurs when abdominal tissue pushes through a weak spot in the femoral canal, located just below the groin crease near the upper thigh.

-It is more common in women, especially after pregnancy or with increased abdominal pressure.
+It is more common in women, especially due to:

-• A noticeable bulge just below the groin
+• A visible bulge just below the groin

-• May become more visible when standing, coughing, or lifting
+• More noticeable when standing, coughing, or lifting

 • Walking